Wot Cheor Geordie

-Wot Cheor Geordie was an early attempt by the BBC to produce a radio variety programme broadcast from Regional Studios and in a local dialect.
+Wot Cheor Geordie is an early attempt by the BBC to produce a radio variety programme broadcast from Regional Studios and in a local dialect.
 Wot Cheor is a greeting in Geordie dialect.

 The show

 Wot Cheor Geordie was a radio variety programme broadcast from the BBC Regional Studios in Newcastle.
 It began in the early 1940s and continued until 1956.
 It featured songs, plays and sketches, all in dialect; some were only moderately successful, while others were considered outstanding.
 Generally, the programme was a great success.